Add Step-up Authentication

 Step-up Authentication for web apps

 You can implement this by checking the ID token when the user tries to access that page.
 If the claims show that the user already has authenticated with MFA then display the sensitive information.
-Otherwise, trigger authentication again and, using a rule, prompt the user to authenticate with MFA.
+Otherwise, trigger authentication again and, using an Action, prompt the user to authenticate with MFA.

 To learn more, read Configure Step-up Authentication for Web Apps.